 You might feel like the time you spend with your parents is never enough, even if you live in the same city.
 But, you can make the most of your visits.
 Meet with other friends, their neighbors, and their medical team to learn about their wellbeing.
 Their insights will help guide you as you determine the next steps in their care.

 5. Make Sure Moving Is The Right Decision

 Moving is one of the most challenging events for elders and their families.
 But sometimes, aging in place isn’t an option.
 You may decide to move your loved one into your home instead of a nursing home or assisted living facility.

 You and your family must determine if your home is suitable for your aging parent but if everyone is ready to manage caregiving responsibilities full-time.

 6. Settle Family Feuds

-    Family disputes can be a common occurrence.
+Family disputes can be common.
 The Alzheimer’s Association says, “Caregiving issues can often ignite or magnify family conflicts, especially when people cope differently with caregiving responsibilities.”

 Family caregiving should be a team effort, and relatives must put aside their differences for the sake of the loved one.
 Ease conflict by clearly and respectfully expressing your needs while acknowledging your loved one’s needs and listening to your family as they communicate with you.

-    If your aging parent needs a little more care than you can give, or if you need a short respite care break, Meetcaregivers can help.
+If your parent needs a little more care than you can give, or if you need a short respite care break, MeetCaregivers can help.

 Our qualified in-home care workers can assist with a range of caregiving responsibilities, transportation, and more.